catsonthewall/G877_Alivand/README.md

 Network usage instructions:
 In the process of creating the graph, we utilize three methods: adjacency list, edge list, and adjacent matrix.
 As Ross mentioned, if we have additional time later, we can conduct experiments to test these different methods, which will serve as a significant milestone for us.
 Now, you can choose one method you prefer.

+I have organized the contents of the GitHub repository and moved all the old files to the "interm files" folder.
+Everyone can now organize the code in the "geo877" folder.